sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 ```typescript
 var x : boolean = true;
 ```
-We've opened an [issue][] in the main Bril repository and hope to fix this soon!
+We opened an [issue][] in the main Bril repository which was subsequently fixed.

 [issue]: https://github.com/sampsyo/bril/issues/25